DataONEorg/dataone-web/content/learning/portals-tutorial.md

 ### Freeform Pages

 Freeform pages are an optional function provided by DataONE portals.
 Here, users can add as much supplementary information as needed using markdown.
-It is highly recommended that users use this feature to create a descriptive **About page** for their portal.

 #### Example Freeform Pages